muhammadhuzaifakhan1133/flask_with_sqlalchemy_and_alembic/README.md

 # Complaint Management System

-This is a complaint management system.
+This is the advanced version of complaint management system.
+Its Basic Project without ORM and migration can be found at https://github.com/muhammadhuzaifakhan1133/flask_fifth_assignment.
 In this project I use:
 1. **flask** [for Restful APIs]
 2. **flask-sqlalchemy** [for ORM]
 3. **alembic** [for migration]